Project Timeline

 Market Analysis

-We designed a dynamic portal where users can create a profile, track their progress in the matching process, and connect with a like-minded community —fostering confidence, belonging, and reducing isolation.
+We designed a dynamic portal where users can create a profile, track their progress in the matching process, and connect with a like-minded community —fostering transparence, confidence, and belonging.

 1

-Customization of the Portal Dashboard: User fills out a brief profile indicating where they are at with their job search journey— to help customize the portal dashboard resources based on the job seeker's interests.
+Customization of the Portal Dashboard User fills out a brief profile indicating where they are at with their job search journey— to help customize the portal dashboard resources based on the job seeker's interests.
+Through the portal, the user can access information about their job matching, view resources, and connect with a community on Discord.

 Transparent Communication Builds Trust for Neurodivergent Job Seekers